-By default we use the so-called 8k wordlist from Mr. Reinhold as published on http://diceware.com/.
-It contains 8,192 english words and phrases.
+Apart from it we also provide the so-called 8k wordlist from Mr. Reinhold as published on http://diceware.com/.
+It also contains 8,192 english words and phrases and is something like the canonical wordlist for use with binary-geared entities like computers or nerds.